robertoargs/blog_server/README.md

 # Installation

-Install de application using npm install or yarn install
+Install de application using npm install or yarn install.

-Change the port's application son it can listen to port=5000 using $env:PORT=5000 You can now have the client side and the server running to use the application
+Change the port's application so it can listen to port=5000 using $env:PORT=5000 You can now have the client side and the server running to use the application.

 # Available Scripts
 In the project directory, you can run: